Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Papers_Textbooks/Agent based modelling (ABM) of morphogenetic systems.md

 - No formal mathematical model for PI modelling has been developed
 - Investigate the possibility for different cell structure shapes in more accurate ABM/CPM models
-- Machine learning informed rule driven ABM
+- Machine learning informed rule driven ABM for AI based tissue generation 'factories'
+- Morphogenetic generative design for minimising computational load